 It was cold in the gym.
 There was no locker room, so we all would get out of our coats and pants and shirts right there at the bench, revealing the uniform we had on under.

 The backboards were wooden and balls colliding with them created bedlam—loud thumps competing with squeaky tennis shoes and high pitched pre-adolescent male screeching echoing off the walls.
 We ran around like chickens with our head cut off, basketballs flying in all directions, our spindly bare legs sprouting goosebumps.
-We soon worked up a sweat.
+We eventually worked up a sweat.

 Tweet tweet tweet.
 “All right, gather round.
 Only five guys can play at one time, so someone is going to be sitting on the bench with me during games.
 No moping ‘cause you don’t happen to be playing.
 Everybody will get a chance.
 No picking your nose.
 Scratching your butt.
 No chomping on your Baby Ruth candy bar.
 All eyes on the game.